3 Reasons Why Teenagers Have Higher Car Insurance Costs

 A teenager will definitely have higher car insurance costs as this segment of the population has several strikes against them when it comes to underwriting.
 Insurance rates are based on a variety of factors.
 The main 3 factors that impact your teen’s car insurance rate are his or her inexperience behind the wheel, an assumed lack of maturity due to age, and the fact that statistics show that teens have an inordinately high number of accidents while driving.

-Older drivers and those who are experienced behind the wheel will pay less than those who are not.
+Auto insurance for older adults and those who are experienced behind the wheel will pay less than those who are not.
 In fact, gender plays a role in rates also, so if your teenager is a boy, expect to pay even more.

 Check out the car insurance rates for your teenager today by inputting your ZIP code in the FREE quote tool on this page to get started!